khols/ResearchVaultRepository/Notes/Classes/PHY215 - Symbolic Logic/PHI215 - Symbolic Logic.md

 - Soundness
 - Completeness
 - Longer “sentences” can be instantiated using meta-variables
-- IDK which one this is
-	- (P&Q) → R
-	- P&R
-	- Therefore Q
 - Conditional elimination (CEL)
 	- Q → R
 	- Q